ibexa/documentation-user/docs/personalization/content_import.md

-In the Back Office, from the top bar under **Personalization**, you can access the **Import** page that displays a list of historical import operations and their details, such as a number of imported content items/products, their type and language.
+In the Back Office, from the top bar under **Personalization**, you can access the **Import** page that displays a list of historical import operations and their details, such as the number of imported content items/products, their type and language.

 ![Import tab in the Back Office](img/dashboard_import.png "Import tab")